Sweet Potato Casserole with Marshmallows

 Total Time 40 minutes

-Why You’ll Love This Sweet Potato Marshmallow Casserole
+Why You’ll Love This Sweet Potato Casserole Recipe

-What makes this easy sweet potato casserole recipe truly the best?
-Here are a few reasons…
+What makes this sweet potato casserole with marshmallows truly the best?
+Here are a few reasons why it’s on our holiday table every year…

-• Easy and Quick: First and foremost, this sweet potato casserole with marshmallows comes together in just a few easy steps with minimal effort!
+• Easy and Quick: When we’re planning a holiday menu, we always gravitate to simple recipes whenever possible.
+And this best sweet potato casserole wins every time!
+It comes together in just a few easy steps with minimal effort.

 • Make Ahead: Prepare this casserole a day in advance, pop it in the oven on Thanksgiving, and worry about something else on your busy day.

-• Marshmallows: This perfectly spiced and sweetened sweet potato casserole comes topped with marshmallows that are melted and gooey with perfectly toasted tops.
+• Marshmallows: Need we say more?
+This perfectly spiced and sweetened sweet potato casserole comes topped with marshmallows that are melted and gooey with perfectly toasted tops.
 Absolute perfection!

-• Irresistible Taste: Sweetened condensed milk adds the perfect sweetness and creaminess to this sweet potato marshmallow casserole.
+• Irresistible Taste: Sweetened condensed milk adds the perfect amount sweetness and creaminess to this sweet potato casserole with marshmallows.
 With some added warm spices, it’s the perfect holiday side dish!

 Bowls of ingredients for sweet potato casserole recipe arranged on top of a chopping board.